fuegovic/Starguard/docs/installation.md

 You are looking for `<botname> connected to Discord` and `Starguard OAuth server listening on port 5000`.

-Check the server on the host, where the port is published:
+Check the server on the host, where the port is published. `5000` here is `SERVER_PORT`, the host side of the mapping, so use whatever you set it to:

 ```sh
 curl -fsS http://127.0.0.1:5000/healthz